tmprk/psychopy-docs/content/docs/programs/line-in-shape-js/_index.md

   <img width="500px" style="border-radius: 10px;" src="images/new-project.png" />
 </p>

 After creating a project, a storage bucket must be created.
-Go to the storage icon on the left navigation bar, and click
+Go to the storage icon on the left navigation bar, and click "Create a new bucket"

 <p align="center">
   <img width="500px" style="border-radius: 10px;" src="images/new-bucket.png" />